mariaparreira-code/devops-23-24-JPE-1231843/CA5/README.md

 **Configure the Pipeline**

+- Click on "New Item"
+- Enter the item name
+- Select "Pipeline" and click "OK"
 - In the job configuration, go to the "Pipeline" section.
 - Set "Definition" to "Pipeline script from SCM".
-- Set "SCM" to "Git" and provide the repository URL.
+- Set "SCM" to "Git" and provide the repository URL (e.g. https://github.com/mariaparreira-code/devops-23-24-JPE-1231843.git)
-- In the "Script Path" field, enter the path to your Jenkinsfile, e.g., ca2/part1/gradle-basic-demo/Jenkinsfile.
+- In the "Script Path" field, enter the path to your Jenkinsfile, e.g., CA5/Jenkinsfile.
--

 **Create the Jenkinsfile**

 - In your repository, create a file named Jenkinsfile inside the CA5 directory with the following content: